-Organic Cotton Farming Is Indeed Eco-Friendly
+Organic Cotton Farming is Indeed Eco-friendly

+Earth Day is upon us once more and people across the globe are doing their part to minimize our carbon footprint and essentially make the world a better place to live in.
 Unbeknownst to many even the clothing industry is a large contributor to the pollution that’s been plaguing our planet for years but some members of this industry are trying to fix this mishap little by little.

 Fashion companies like PrAna are trying to switch to an alternative fabric to help stave off the total destruction of our environment and these companies have found a way to be a bit more environmental-friendly by switching to organic cotton.